djangodeployment/django-deployment-book/README.rst

 Get the book
 ============

-Get the compiled book at the "releases" page.
+`Read online at readthedocs`_ or get it in epub or pdf at the "releases" page.

+.. _read online at readthedocs: https://djangodeployment.readthedocs.io/

 Compiling the source
 ====================